 “Some people feel it may be intrusive, and they don’t want their auto insurer to have access to the information,” says Barry.

 This is backed up by Pew research.
 A survey from 2015 found that 45 percent of respondents were not comfortable with such a privacy trade off.

 Making the switch

 We may be in the midst of a transition period and heading towards a more data-driven auto insurance marketplace.
 If you’re comfortable sharing data with your insurance company, look into the differences usage-based or pay-per-mile and give one a test drive.

-Depending on the policy, you might only need to install the telematics device for several months before locking in your customized rate and shipping the device back to the insurer.
+Depending on the policy, you might only need to install the telematics device for several months before locking in your customized rate.
+You can ship the device back to the insurer after.

 On the other hand, if you’d prefer to stick with a traditional auto policy, you may still want to compare quotes and make sure you’re not paying more than you need to.